 Water Smartweed is an extremely variable species.
 Water Smartweed is a native, prostrate to erect perennial aquatic forb growing from 1 to 3-1/2 feet tall.
 It can be found as a floating or a terrestrial plant, with several flowering stems.
 Stems nodes may be enlarged and have a brownish-purple color and hair, where the leaf joins.

-The leaves are alternate, much longer than wide, up to 8 inches x 3 inches, lanceolate to ovate, with smooth margins, tapering to a pointed tip, the leaf base tapered to rounded, sometimes slightly heart-shaped, and with a short stout stalk that forms a sheath at the stem (an ocrea), although some leaves, particularly upper leaves, may be without a stalk.
-The upper leaf surface does not have the darker trianglar or crescent shaped blotch.
+The leaves are alternate, much longer than wide, up to 8 inches x 3 inches, lanceolate (broadest in the lower half) to ovate, with smooth margins, tapering to a pointed tip, the leaf base tapered to rounded, sometimes slightly heart-shaped, and with a short stout stalk that forms a sheath at the stem (an ocrea), although some leaves, particularly upper leaves, may be without a stalk.
+The upper leaf surface does not have the darker triangular or crescent shaped blotch.
 Leaf blade margins are usually smooth, but sometimes undulating, and have rough forward curving short stiff hair (antrorse hair); surfaces are green on both sides, although the upper surface may have appressed hairs.
 Underside mid-veins are very prominent.
 The leaf stem ocrea is tan to dark brown, cylindric in shape with truncate to oblique margins.
 Ocrea margins may or may not have fine ciliate hairs.
 The ocrea surface is sometime smooth but usually with appressed dense hairs, without glands.

 The inflorescence is one or two terminal spikes that vary from cone shaped to cylindric in shape, 3/4 to 6 inches long.
 It is not interrupted except perhaps near its base.